CubicalRipser/CubicalRipser_2dim/README.md

 To execute CubicalRiper,

-% CR2 [oprtion] [filename]
+% CR2 [oprtion] [input_filename]

 ## option:

 --output [output_filename]

 name of file that will contain the persistence diagram.
-If the filename ends '.csv' then CR2 outputs a CSV file.
+If the input_filename ends '.csv' then CR2 outputs a CSV file.
 Otherwise, output file is DIPHA diagram file.

 ## about speed